TejasViswa/Higher_Education_Chatbot/README.md

 - Normal Chatbot Conversation:
   - Queries that do not have any specific keywords that are required to trigger the above flows enter this flow.
   - The chatbot is trained with chatterbot-corpus english and can give replies on various topics such as AI, science, philosophy, pscyhology, trivia, sports, etc.

+## Future:
+Currently, much of the code is hard coded with the dataset but in the future I would like to make an FAQ chatbot that can work with any dataset.
+This goal is partially implemented with the fun fact generation code.
+This code provides fun facts which are essentially values from the dataset which are either randomly taken from the dataset or taken after the user repeatedly asks for a certain type of query.

 ## Credits:
 - Datasets: